aakashprasad/gangstas-paradise/README.md

 # Gangsta's Paradise (Arduino's Version)
 This is the code that I have made for Gangsta's Paradise to be run on Arduino boards.
 This code is based on robsoncouto's work.
-The musical core is from the youtube channel montechait.
+The musical score is from the youtube channel montechait.

 ## Hardware